chucklever/i-d-rpc-over-quicv1/draft-cel-nfsv4-rpc-over-quicv1.md

  the need for a separate RPC-over-QUIC is moot.
 In addition, it would bring automatically transport layer security to other RDMA-enabled protocols (such as RPC-over-RDMA).
+>
+> lars: If changes to the RPC-over-QUIC binding might be desired in the future, how would they be negotiated/expressed?
+Should a versioned ALPN be used instead of the one from
+  {{I-D.ietf-nfsv4-rpc-tls}}?

 ## Connections and Streams